 Of course, 1Password also has gaps to fill up.
 For example, its autofill feature could use an improvement, and it doesn’t have a free version, which would be a great way to test the service.
 But, as for now, you can use a 30-day money-back guarantee and try the premium service risk-free.

 What is 1Password’s security model?

 To protect your data in and outside the vault, 1Password uses end-to-end encryption and complies with industry-standard security controls.
 The information is encrypted using AES-256 cipher, and you can also use multi-factor authentication that supports security keys or biometrics.

 The biggest security concern with 1Password is actually on the user side—that is, you.
 By trusting 1Password, you are committing all your private data to a single point of failure—your master password.
 If a cybercriminal gets that password, (s)he has access to everything.
 So guard your master password carefully!

-1Password does not offer a free version like LastPass, but free LastPass is very limited—you can only share each item with one other LastPass user and don’t have access to vaults.
-This is probably fine for an individual or solopreneur, but for a company or a family that needs to share permissions, 1Password is the only way to go and definitely worth the money.
+1Password is definitely worth it.
+Considering how safe 1Password is, even if it does not offer a free version like LastPass, for example, it provides all the must-have features you'll ever need.
+And for a company or a family that needs to share permissions, 1Password is the only way to go and definitely worth the money.
 Once you get the hang of it, you will wonder how you ever lived without it.